 Autumn is the best season for trekking as well as climbing in Nepal.
 This time period is safe for mountain climbing and the view is also mesmerizing around this time of the year.
 The rainy season starts in August and generally end by mid-September, resulting in generally cool, clear, dry and relaxing weather in Nepal.
 Also, the harvesting is completed and people are in a festive mood by this time.
 Most importantly, the two biggest and most important Hindu festivals—Dashain and Tihar is celebrated during October-November.
 Therefore, autumn can be the best period for climbing as well as a better time for one to understand and experience the culture, tradition, and beauty of Nepal.

 Mountain climbing is much more thrilling and exciting in Nepal than in other countries so a lot of tourists visit Nepal for these activities.
-With the increase in the flow of tourist, the economical condition also improves.
-To add to it, statistics show that more than 2.4 million NRP is paid as royalty from all people who will be climbing mountain in 2019.
+With the increase in the flow of tourists, the economical condition also improves.
+To add to it, statistics show that more than 2.4 million NRP is paid as royalty from all people who will be climbing mountains in 2019.
 So, we can assume that mountain climbing can also help increase Nepal’s economical condition.

 World’s Highest Mountain – Mount Everest (8,848m.)